 - Book Corner sells secondhand books with proceeds benefiting public libraries.
 They’ve also got a good-sized foreign language section.

 See & Do

 - Philadelphia Museum of Art is more than just “the place with the Rocky steps.”
+The museum certainly isn’t a secret but it’s one of my best Philadelphia tips.
+So places don’t live up to the hype but this isn’t one of those places!
 Go inside for one of the country’s most varied and high quality collections of art.

 - Museum of the American Revolution is one of the city’s newest museums.
 It offers an insightful and informative look at the war that helped establish the nation.

 - Rodin Museum is the largest collection outside of France dedicated to the talented sculptor.
-The museum is small but well worth a visit.
+The museum is small but well worth a visit, especially when you pair it with its partner, the Philadelphia Museum of Art.
 Don’t have a lot of time?
 Stroll through the sculpture gardens outfront for free.

 - Barnes Foundation

 - Simeon Foundation Automotive Museum is home to an impressive collection.
 They regularly run some of these valuable and unique cars so check the schedule before you go.

 - Penn Museum houses an impressive and historic collection dedicated to archaeology and anthropology.